Intermittent Fasting: How It Works And Is It Right For You?

 That is, you can fast some days and not other days – again, as long as your calorie/macro targets add up for the day, you can mix and match however you want.

-For instance, some guys like to do intermittent fasting Monday through Friday, but then eat more normally during the weekends, having breakfast with their families, etc.
+For instance, some people like to do intermittent fasting Monday through Friday, but then eat more normally during the weekends, having breakfast with their families, etc.

 Note: There can be an adjustment period of 7-10 days when you first start intermittent fasting, where you’ll feel pretty hungry during the morning when you’re not eating.